buildout/buildout/doc/reference.rst

   relative path, it's evaluated relative to the buildout directory.

-directory, default: directory containing top-level buildout configuration The top if the buildout.
+directory, default: directory containing top-level buildout configuration The top of the buildout.
 Other directories specified (or defaulting) with relative paths are created relative to this directory.

 .. _download-cache: